hkoosha/homer1/README.md

 A project to read out these sensors connected to ESP32 and print over serial.
 ESP-IDF based.

+Want something proper? have a look at https://gitlab.com/UncleRus/esp-idf-lib

 ## Warning!
 - Not necessarily power consumption friendly.